-How to me broken he
+How to mend a broken heart

 ave you kept little mementos to remember your old romances?
 Maybe a love letter, a lock of hair...an artificial leg?
 The Museum of Broken Relationships in Croatia displays strange exhibits donated to illustrate what happens when a love affair ends.
 Artists Olinka Vistica and Drazen Grubisic opened the museum when their own romance broke up and they decided to exhibit the remains.